steffenhaug/plox/README.md

           add baseline-skip to cursor y
 - drawing outlines of boxes for debugging
     - line shader: dashed, dotted, etc
+- clean up the interface to the blitting shader so em-coordinates is avialable in the fragment shader

-## things
+## future work
-check if allsorts shaper has better API
+- latex parser or some shit
+- run Lua/Fennel in a separate thread with an event loop proxy
+- better gl abstraction or use vulkan

 ## simplifying assumptions:
-- use latex font (include in repo, otf only, hardcoded path, cant go wrong) legal to redistribute
+- use latex font (include in repo, ttf only, hardcoded path, cant go wrong) legal to redistribute

 ∫